mithunkumarc/learning-react/stackblitz_directory.md

         https://stackblitz.com/edit/mr-list-jsx

 12. component communication, parent should sent event handler to child, child should respond to parent. parent should maintain state.

-        https://stackblitz.com/edit/mr-component-communication
+        by default react makes one way communication parent to child, you can use useRef or onChange to make child component to communicate parent https://stackblitz.com/edit/mr-component-communication

 13. conditional view decide, useRef, forwardRef, conditional inside jsx